-When dress shopping, look for a dress in a color that will not make your skin look dull or too yellow, or orange if you have darker skin.
+When dress shopping, look for a dress in a color that will not make your skin look dull or too saturated, or orange glow.

-You might find that some dresses make you look grey, or even a bit blue.
+You might find that some dresses make your skin look grey or washed out.
 This means you are wearing a “cold” color and probably have a cool skin tone!

 Even just a subtle difference can make a big improvement!